26 Feb Leaking Basement Waterproofing Repair & Specialist Leak Sealing Solutions

 Concrete crack injection and concrete leak sealing repair of basements and underground car parks

-At Waterstop Solutions, we specialise in interior basement waterproofing systems
+At Waterstop Solutions, we specialise in leak sealing injections and interior basement waterproofing systems

 A wet basement can be treated by targeted high-pressure injection into the wall-floor joint and/or into vertical joints, such as between contiguous piles.
 The injected hydrophilic polyurethane liquid chases the water deep into cracks and forms a flexible watertight seal.
-This remedial waterproofing treatment can be followed by the application of an epoxy coating or a negative side membrane.
+This remedial waterproofing treatment can be followed by the application of a waterborne epoxy coating or a negative side waterproof membrane.

 The waterproofing membrane systems we use create an effective barrier against waterborne salts.
 They are also resistant to atmospheric gases and comply with potable water safety standards.